mapmeld/our-moment-apart/3-sally-marchan/3-sally-marchan.md

 It was unusual to get a pie, but much more unusual to have another researcher's case referred.
 There were only a couple of hours before the first client arrived, continuing a painfully fruitless research into nanofibers.
 In those two hours, a phone number turned into a name, and a name into a handful of links.
-Sally Jacobs, a painter living in Boston, who had graduated from art school late, only a few years before.
+Sally Marchan, a painter living in Boston, who had graduated from art school late, only a few years before.
 Without knowing Sally's husband's name, it would be hard to know if he were credible.
 If he had completed Dr.
 Chabon's training, then that was another story.